Shashikant86/London-Agentic-AI/01_Context_Engineering/DSPy_GEPA_Mike/README.md

 This demo teaches the **evaluator-optimizer pattern** in DSPy by building a joke-telling AI system that demonstrates how to create, evaluate, and optimize AI programs systematically.
 The example shows how to build a comedian AI that generates jokes in specific comedian styles and uses an AI judge to evaluate and improve joke quality through evolutionary optimization.

-## What's Inside
+## Whats inside

-This directory contains the original notebook from Mike as well as a rewritten version for developers who want to try the Python script directly.
+This directory has the original notebook from the Mike as well as re-writen version for the developers who want to try the Python script directly.

 - `evaluator-optimizer-in-dspy.ipynb` - Original Jupyter notebook with full demonstration (From Mike Taylor)
 - `evaluator_optimizer_dspy.py` - Converted Python script by Shashi  (runnable version for developers locally)
-- `requirements.txt` - Project dependencies that can be installed via pip or uv
+- `requirement.txt` - Project dependencies can be installed via pip or uv

 ## What You'll Learn